 The Structural Railway Reform Programme was approved by the Government of the Russian Federation on 18 May 2001.

-The objectives of the reform were to:
+The objectives of the reform were:

-- operating freight cars,
+- operating freight railcars,

-- long-distance and commuter/suburban passenger transportation,
+- long-distance and commuter/suburban passenger services,

-- construction and design,
+- construction and design of railway infrastructure,

 - industrial production,